US vetoes UN resolution over Islamic State fighters’ return

 U.N. counter-terrorism chief Vladimir Voronkov said in July that his office had received information that 700 people died recently in two camps in northeast Syria — al-Hol and Roj — where more than 70,000 mainly women and children connected to Islamic State fighters are detained in “very dire conditions.”

-The camps are overseen by Kurdish-led forces who allied with the United States and spearheaded the fight against the extremist Islamic State group.
+The camps are overseen by Kurdish-led forces who allied with the United States and spearheaded the fight against Islamic State fighters.

 The International Crisis Group reported on April 7 that there are 66,000 women and children in al-Hol and 4,000 in Roj, most of them relatives of IS extremists, “but some former affiliates of the group themselves.”
 The Brussels-based think tank said that the majority are either Syrians or Iraqis, with the numbers roughly split, and around 13,500 are from other countries.